-The Male Breast Cancer Coalition (MBCC) brings everyone together to educate the world about male breast cancer.
+The Male Breast Cancer Coalition (MBCC), a not-for-profit patient advocacy organization, brings everyone together to educate the world about male breast cancer.

-Knowledge is power and we are on a mission to build awareness through the wisdom and experiences of survivors.
+We are on a mission to build awareness through the wisdom and experiences of survivors.
 We visit high schools and colleges around the country sharing journeys and educating audiences.
 Our survivors want students to know every individual is his/her own best advocate for their bodies.
 We participate in events around the world to raise awareness of male breast cancer.
-Until we educate everyone, including the medical community concerning the need for more testing and clinical trials available to men, our mission continues to be an uphill battle.
+We attend conferences, so we can become more knowledgeable and advocate.
+Until we educate everyone, including the medical community concerning the need for more testing and clinical trials focusing on men with breast cancer, our mission continues to be an uphill battle.

 We want people to be informed.
 Breast cancer does not discriminate and we want everyone to know “Men Have Breasts Too.”

 As Peggy always says, “Together we will change the world.”